zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

     192.168.70.128/26 via IP_ADDR_NIC1\
     dev NIC1_NAME
     ```

-- To verify ping the ip-address of the `docker-compose-host` interface connected to demo-oai-public-net bridge,
+- To verify ping the ip-address of the `docker-compose-host` interface connected to demo-oai bridge, if possible also ping amf from the dsTest-host machine.

     ```bash
     (dsTest-host)$ ping 192.168.70.129